 She spent Wednesday ordering her final choices of decor.
 Thomas called to check on her.
 He was so wonderful and attentive.

 “You always know what to say.”
 There was a pause.
-Megan could hear people noises in the background.
+Megan could hear people talking in the background.
 Thomas must be calling from the airport.
 “The house is almost done, well, picking things out anyway.
 The painters should be here next week.
 This is really moving along.”

 “You know, if the house still isn’t what you want, we can always look for a new one.
 I feel awful that I can’t help with the finances on this.
 I hate that I’ve got all my money tied up in the stores.”